 Your written authorization will specify particular uses or disclosures that you choose to allow.
 Under certain limited circumstances, the Hospital may condition treatment on the provision of an authorization, such as for research related to treatment.
 If you do authorize us to use or disclose your protected health information for reasons other than treatment, payment or health care operations, you may revoke your authorization in writing at any time by contacting the Hospitals’ Privacy Officer.
 If you revoke your authorization, we will no longer use or disclose your protected health information for the purposes covered by the authorization, except where we have already relied on the authorization.

-Marketing-A signed authorization is required for the use or disclosure of your protected health information for a purpose that encourages you to purchase or use a product or service except for certain limited circumstances such as when the marketing communication is face-to-face or when marketing includes the distribution of a promotional gift of nominal value provided by the Hospital or ECHN.
+signed authorization is required for the use or disclosure of your protected health information for a purpose that encourages you to purchase or use a product or service except for certain limited circumstances such as when the marketing communication is face-to-face or when marketing includes the distribution of a promotional gift of nominal value provided by the Hospital or ECHN.
 Any treatment or communication by the Hospital or ECHN for the marketing of a third party's product or service requires an authorization if the entity will receive remuneration in exchange for making the communication.

 Your Health Information Rights –

 You have the following rights with respect to your protected health information.
 The following briefly describes how you may exercise these rights.

 Right to Request Restrictions of Your Protected Health Information